testjiho/innovative-fraud-detection/Hands-on lab/HOL step-by step - Cosmos DB real-time advanced analytics.md

 3. In the **1-Exploring-Historical-Transactions** notebook, follow the instructions to complete the remaining steps of this task.

-> **NOTE**: There will be a link at the bottom of each notebook in this exercise to move on to the notebook for the next task, so you will not need to jump back and forth between this document and the Databricks notebooks for this exercise.
+> **Note**: There will be a link at the bottom of each notebook in this exercise to move on to the notebook for the next task, so you will not need to jump back and forth between this document and the Databricks notebooks for this exercise.

 ### Task 6: Responding to streaming transactions using the Cosmos DB Change Feed and Spark Structured Streaming in Azure Databricks